1991 NBL season

 The 1991 NBL season was the 13th season of competition since its establishment in 1979.
 A total of 14 teams contested the league.

 Clubs

+On 5 March 1991, the NBL board revoked the Gold Coast Cougars' licence due to liquidity issues faced by the club's then-owner, John Minuzzo.
+A new consortium acquired the franchise on 24 March, but Minuzzo retained the rights to the Cougars name and identity.
+With the season imminent and unable to secure the original branding, the new ownership adopted the name "Gold Coast Rollers" and selected green, blue, and white as the team's colours in the week leading up to the season's commencement.

 Regular season

 The 1991 regular season took place over 24 rounds between 6 April 1991 and 22 September 1991.

 1991 saw Melbourne Tigers superstar Andrew Gaze became the first player to score 1,000 points in an NBL regular season.
 He scored 1,007 points in 26 games at 38.7 points per game.
 For his efforts he was awarded the first of what would eventually become a league record seven NBL Most Valuable Player awards as well as his 6th straight selection to the All NBL team.